octokit/plugin-rest-endpoint-methods.js/docs/repos/updateBranchProtection.md

 </td></tr>
 <tr><td>required_linear_history</td><td>no</td><td>

 Enforces a linear commit Git history, which prevents anyone from pushing merge commits to a branch.
 Set to `true` to enforce a linear commit history.
 Set to `false` to disable a linear commit Git history.
 Your repository must allow squash merging or rebase merging before you can enable a linear commit history.
 Default: `false`.
-For more information, see "[Requiring a linear commit history](https://help.github.com/github/administering-a-repository/requiring-a-linear-commit-history)" in the GitHub Help documentation.
+For more information, see "[Requiring a linear commit history](https://help.github.com/github/administering-a-repository/requiring-a-linear-commit-history)".

 </td></tr>
 <tr><td>allow_force_pushes</td><td>no</td><td>

 Permits force pushes to the protected branch by anyone with write access to the repository.
 Set to `true` to allow force pushes.
 Set to `false` or `null` to block force pushes.
 Default: `false`.
-For more information, see "[Enabling force pushes to a protected branch](https://help.github.com/en/github/administering-a-repository/enabling-force-pushes-to-a-protected-branch)" in the GitHub Help documentation."
+For more information, see "[Enabling force pushes to a protected branch](https://help.github.com/en/github/administering-a-repository/enabling-force-pushes-to-a-protected-branch)".

 </td></tr>
 <tr><td>allow_deletions</td><td>no</td><td>

 Allows deletion of the protected branch by anyone with write access to the repository.
 Set to `false` to prevent deletion of the protected branch.
 Default: `false`.
-For more information, see "[Enabling force pushes to a protected branch](https://help.github.com/en/github/administering-a-repository/enabling-force-pushes-to-a-protected-branch)" in the GitHub Help documentation.
+For more information, see "[Enabling force pushes to a protected branch](https://help.github.com/en/github/administering-a-repository/enabling-force-pushes-to-a-protected-branch)".

 </td></tr>
   </tbody>